parse-community/docs/README.md

 # TODO List

-* Generate TOC automatically using JavaScript, as we did in original site using live_toc.js
+- [x] Generate TOC automatically using JavaScript, as we did in original site using live_toc.js
-* Autoexpand TOC as the user scrolls down, also implemented in original site.
+- [x] Autoexpand TOC as the user scrolls down, also implemented in original site.
+- [ ] Can we split out `_app/main.js` into the original `core.js` and `live_toc.js` components?
-* Implement HighlightJS for code syntax highlighting.
+- [ ] Implement HighlightJS for code syntax highlighting.
-* Handle common lang blocks.
+- [ ] Handle common lang blocks.
+- [ ] Tokenize using tokens.json (replaces %{ParseFile} with PFFile when iOS guide is visible, ParseFile when Android file is visible )